 After doing the important things like notifying the bank, I settled down to work.
 In fact I worked extra hard in the hope that the awful day would end quickly.

 There wasn’t much of interest on television but I carried on watching until my eyes began to blur.
 A hot shower and an early night would be good, I thought, and then bed.

 I climbed in, hugged the comforting duvet to me, tugged the pillow into position, then went straight to sleep.
 For once my overactive thoughts left me in peace.

 He came again that night, his presence announced by repeatedly uttering my name.
 Ma-reee-ya, Ma-reee-ya.
 It made me shiver.
 He was dressed in black with a white silk scarf knotted at the neck.
 Facial growth covered his chin, dark whiskers that made him look older than his years.
 His distorted features were now quite grotesque, sunken cheeks, a lopsided nose, swollen lips, one eye open, the other closed.
 He was friendlier than before, although his grip on my hand was vice-like as he invited me to accompany him for a walk.

-Because the evening was on the cool side, I slipped a shawl round my shoulders.
+Because the evening was on the cool side, I slipped a shawl around my shoulders.
 A gift from a friend, beige coloured, embroidered with peacocks and my initials MD in the middle.
 We took the path that led to the lake, pausing now and again to kiss, and for me to suffer the rising nausea each time he pressed his lips against mine.
 I had no choice but to surrender since his hold on me was like steel.
 I remember it so well.
 I also remember his hysterical laughter as he pushed me into the lake.